 For tasks that aren't multiple-choice, the customer or other Tolokers check the answers.
 They might include recording audio, taking pictures, or writing something.
 Poor-quality task suite responses are rejected.

 Use the Review results rule to control Tolokers' access to tasks.
 The platform calculates the percentage of task suite responses accepted and rejected for each Toloker.
 Those who often made mistakes will stop getting tasks.

 Quality control rules let you minimize the consequences of errors.
 Toloka lets you send individual tasks back to Tolokers to be redone or have them redo all their work if they make too many mistakes.

 For example, you can use Toloka to improve speech recognition algorithms.
 Tolokers listen to a series of 5–10-second recordings and make a transcription of each of them in order to convert speech to text.

 In some cases, they get it wrong.
 Use the Processing rejected and accepted assignments rule to automatically have Tolokers review each other's work.

 When Tolokers make too many mistakes, the platform bans them from taking on more tasks.
-But the responses that they have already provided remain in the database and may get into the final dataset.
+But the task suite responses that they have already provided remain in the database and may get into the final dataset.
 Send these assignments for recompletion.

 The Recompletion of assignments from banned users rule is helpful here.
 While the cost will go up, there will be fewer errors.

 The best practice is to combine quality control rules.
-For example, if tasks involve selecting a response from several options, you should use:
+For example, if tasks involve selecting a task response from several options, you should use: